Dear Seniors,

 Dear Mr. Charu,

-3. Availing leave/absence during the notice period.
+3. Availing leave or absence during the notice period.

 5. Not obtaining a No Due Certificate before leaving.

-1. If you have kept intact your SMS records, you may arrange an authenticated printout of such communication to your office seeking to be relieved and requesting them to appoint a replacement.
+1. If you have kept intact your SMS records, you may arrange an authenticated printout of such communication to your office, seeking to be relieved and requesting them to appoint a replacement.

 2. It is good that they acknowledged your letter without confirming yes or no. This could be used as a real weapon.

-DO's: Having done so, you may take the following actions:
+Having done so, you may take the following actions:

 Send a detailed letter narrating and highlighting the efforts you have made in formally communicating your notice and subsequent events.
-Give them a 15-day notice (Don't ask them to send a relieving letter now; consider their acknowledgment as acceptance of your resignation) to settle all your dues except for PF.
+Give them a 15-day notice (don't ask them to send a relieving letter now; consider their acknowledgment as acceptance of your resignation) to settle all your dues except for PF.
 You can file PF Transfer forms to them through your current employer.
 Enclose relevant claim forms.
-Send them by Registered Post Acknowledgement Due, copy them by email as well.
+Send them by Registered Post Acknowledgement Due, and copy them by email as well.
 Keep copies of all these records.
 Provide your bank account details.
 Try to call them or send a telegram, keeping a record of all communications.
 After 20 days, send a legal notice stating that you are raising an industrial dispute and seeking the intervention of the respective Labour Commissioner (assuming you are covered under these Acts).
 The rest will be followed up by the advocate.
 These are some thoughts, and add any other suggestions from others.

 All the best.